Feasibility of Renewable Hydrogen to Decarbonise the Esperance Region in WA

 Project description

-This project will investigate the feasibility of producing renewables-based hydrogen in a centralised location in Esperance, a town on the Southern Ocean coastline of Western Australia approximately 720 kilometres east-southeast of Perth, by using existing wind assets, new assets and the spill energy from the renewables hub.
+This project investigated the feasibility of producing renewables-based hydrogen in a centralised location in Esperance, a town on the Southern Ocean coastline of Western Australia approximately 720 kilometres east-southeast of Perth, by using existing wind assets, new assets and the spill energy from the renewables hub.
 The produced hydrogen would then be transported and used to:

 - decarbonise the diesel-reliant towns of Hopetoun and Norseman; and